Aurelien-Pelissier/TokenizedRealEstate/README.md

 # Marketplace for Tokenized RealEstate
-Buy, Sell and list Tokens representing fractional Real estate ownership.
+Buy, Sell and list Tokens representing fractional Real estate ownership securely on the Blockchain.
 - Get your fraction of the rent every month directly in your wallet !
 - Exit your investment easily on our marketplace.
 - Compound your rent revenues automatically.